paidapi/paid-rails-oauth/README.md

 # Paid Rails OAuth Sample

-This repository provides sample for Rails application that authenticates against Paid OAuth2 provider.
+This repository provides a sample Rails application that authenticates against Paid OAuth2 provider.
+It allows an existing Paid user to connect their account and see a list of their invoices in the app.

 ## OAuth App
 Create your own Paid Application in [developer portal](https://developer.paidlabs.com).
 Use App ID and Secret to setup Environment variables.